The TreesAmlwch, Anglesey

 Bedroom no 1

-Twin bedroom with TV, central heating, wall wardrobe and ensuite.
+Twin bedroom with central heating, wall wardrobe and ensuite.
 The ensuite has shower over bath, washbasin and toilet.

 Bedroom no 3